lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 you to run a command triggered by file changes, without *polling* the file system.

-From their [documentation](http://eradman.com/entrproject/), one of the common usages is to *rebuild the project when any of the source files change*.
+One of its common usages is to *rebuild the project when any of the source file changes*.

+`entr` takes a list of absolute paths from `stdin`, and then it will execute a command, passed in as an `ARG`, when any of the watched file changes.

 ```
+WORKDIR=/path/to/myproject
-ag -l | entr make
+find $WORKDIR | grep "\.cpp$" | entr make
 ```

 # The one-liner script

 Now we learned about `rclone` and `entr`.
 The final script turned out to be very simple.
-To remind you about my use case of Dropbox, all I want is to continuously replicate my local Org file changes to Dropbox.
-Therefore, we just need to use `entr` to watch the files we want to replicate, and then use `rclone` to "sync" them to the remote storage.
+To remind you about my use case of Dropbox, all I want to do is to continuously replicate my local Org file changes to Dropbox.
+Therefore, we just need to use `entr` to watch the files that we want to replicate, and use `rclone` to "sync" them to the remote storage.

-The final script looks like something like this:
+The final script (`/home/lpan/sync_dropbox.sh`) looks like the following:

 ```
+#!/bin/bash

 ORG_DIR=/home/lpan/org
 REMOTE=dropbox